-After all, when we know better, we can do better; so here I am, owning my mistakes!
+After all, when we know better, we can do better; so here we are, owning our mistakes!

 Ever since I was young, I have always wanted to help people.
 For as long as I can remember, I have had the desire to 'give back'.

 At 16 years old, I set off to India in the hope that I could make a significant impact by teaching English in a slum.
 At 18 years old, I followed a similar path and booked a trip to Tanzania with the hope of making a difference in a small orphanage.

 Writing this now, I feel very uncomfortable to admit my choices.
 Yet, it is so important to share these mistakes of mine.

 My intentions were from a good place within my heart; I wanted nothing more than to ‘change the world’ for the better.